Gisant d'Agnès SorelGisant d'Agnès Sorel

 Agnès Sorel, the lady of beauty the Royal City of Loches

-Discover Agnès Sorel, the Lady of Beauty of Loches, the first favourite of Charles VII.
-Immerse yourself in her fascinating history and eternal legacy in the heart of royal Touraine.
-If the walls of Loches could speak, they would tell you the story of Agnès Sorel, the first official favourite of a French king, who left her mark on Touraine with her charm and influence.
-Appreciated by Charles VII, Agnès, nicknamed the “Lady of Beauty”, embodied the charm and power of royal favourites.
-She was much more than a simple companion to the king: she was a figure of modernity and feminine power in a kingdom in the throes of a renaissance.
+If the walls of the Royal City of Loches could speak, they would tell you the fascinating story of Agnès Sorel, the first official favourite of King Charles VII of France, who left her mark on Touraine with her charm and influence.
+Nicknamed the“Lady of Beauty“, she embodied the charm and power of royal favourites.
+More than just the king’s companion, she was a figure of modernity and feminine power in a kingdom undergoing a renaissance.
 Find out why this young woman from the lower nobility is still an icon of Loches today.

 Who was Agnes Sorel, the favourite of King Charles VII?